 How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

-The Dallas Wings versus the Connecticut Sun is a game to see on a Sunday WNBA schedule that includes three exciting contests.
+The Dallas Wings versus the New York Liberty is a game to watch on a Sunday WNBA schedule that has six thrilling matchups.

 Catch live WNBA games, plus tons of other sports and shows, with a free trial to Fubo!